wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/custom-active-response.rst

     }
   }

-**Custom AR Linux Example**
+**Custom AR**

-This Python script could be use as template to develop your own custom AR.
+A Custom AR allows run any command that host system allows, integrating parameters from a specific alert.
+This section provides an AR Python script, which can be used as a template to develop your own custom AR.

-Customize the script behavior modifying 3 sections:
+It's possible customize the script behavior modifying 3 sections:

 1. **Start/End Custom Key**: Select necessary parameters to use from an alert. ie: ``srcip`` to block that ip, ``processname`` to stop the process.